LCiucci/floydquechua/README.md

 # floydquechua
-CLDF dataset dervived from Floyd's "Ecuadorian Quechua and Quechuan Classification" from 2024
+CLDF dataset derived from Floyd's "Ecuadorian Quechua and Quechuan Classification" from 2024